 Ed Carpenter is an American racing driver and team owner who competes in the IndyCar Series since 2003, running his own team Ed Carpenter Racing since 2012.
-In more than 160 starts (until 2016), Carpenter scored three IndyCar victories and seven podiums.
+In 165 starts (until 2017), Carpenter scored three IndyCar victories and seven podiums.
 His career-best finish was 12th place in the 2009 season.
 Besides three wins, Carpenter's greatest achievements are two pole positions at Indianapolis 500 in 2013 and 2014.

 Earlier in a career, Ed Carpenter was a successful racer in different USAC competitions but also in the Infiniti Pro Series (now Indy Light).
 He finished third in the IPS standings in 2002 and 2003.